 Usually, these actions have no associated financial cost.

 Regulating odoursAcross the world, countries rely on different types of frameworks or legal documents to regulate odour emissions which may cause nuisances.
-Not all countries will issue regulations, however, they might rely on the use of standards or disseminate guidelines.
+Not all countries will issue regulations, however, they might rely on the use of standards or issue guidelines.

 - Regulations Rules published in an official journal made by a government or other authority which compliance is mandatory.
 This includes laws, decrees, ordinances, etc. In some cases, a guideline is published in an official journal, in this case, this guideline becomes a regulation.

 - Standard Technical document issued by any international Standardisation body (ISO, CEN, CENELEC, ASTM, AIEE, etc) or National ones.
 They are not published in official journals and they are usually for sale on the websites of these organisations.

 - Guideline Technical report, technical guidance, technical guide, etc made by other organisations, such as government bodies, associations, technical groups, etc or even the same ones aforementioned, but that have a different status.

 Odours regulations across the worldMany countries already legislate for odour controls (Bokowa et al., 2021).
 However, as you can see on the Regulation Map, odour control legislations are very heterogeneous across countries, individual states, regions or even counties and towns.
 In fact, odour control criteria are highly variable.
 Research on the topic shows that legislation ranges from no specific mention of odour control for pollutants known to have an odour impact to extensive details about odour source testing, dispersion modelling, monitoring, control technologies and procedures (Bokowa et al, 2021).